google/oss-fuzz/docs/new_project_guide.md

 ## Jenkinsfile

-This file will be largely the same for most libraries, and is used by our build infrastructure.
+This file will be largely the same for most projects, and is used by our build infrastructure.
 For expat, this is:

 ```groovy